ErSachinBhati/Docsify/README.md

 # Introduction

-Docsify is a tool that helps you make good-looking and easy-to-manage websites for your documentation.
+Docsify helps you create nice websites for your documentation easily.
 You just need to write your documentation using simple Markdown files, and Docsify takes care of turning them into a neat website.
 It's user-friendly, customizable, and doesn't need a lot of complicated setup.

-# Characteristics
+# Features

 -Simple and lightweight